-An industry-first Business Funding Guide that aims to help Australian small businesses tackle the funding crisis has been launched.
+This industry-first Business Funding Guide aims to help Australian small businesses tackle the funding crisis

 The guide is primarily aimed at SME trusted advisors like accounts receivables and financial modelling professionals to help small business owners find the right funding and increase their likelihood of having funding approved.